articles

 February 4

-Celebrate Rosa Parks Day on February 4, commemorating the birthday of "The Mother of the Modern Day Civil Rights Movement."
+Celebrate Rosa Parks Day on February 4, commemorating the birthday of a woman known as "The Mother of the Modern Day Civil Rights Movement."
 Born in Tuskegee, Alabama, in 1913, Rosa Parks is remembered for her pivotal role in challenging racial segregation on public buses in Montgomery, Alabama.
 Arrested and convicted for civil disobedience after refusing to give up her seat to a white man, Parks' act became a catalyst for the Civil Rights Movement.

 Decades before her famous bus incident, Parks had already dedicated a significant part of her 92-year life to advocating for Civil Rights, working to end segregation, ensure voting rights for all, and more.
 Her tireless efforts, along with the subsequent changes and legislation in the Civil Rights movement, continue to have a positive impact on everyone in the United States today.